bradflaugher/nyt4free/README.md

-# wsj4free
+# nyt4free

-Links to access the WSJ for free via the library and/or other legal sources.
+Links to access the NYT for free via the library and/or other legal sources.
 PRs welcome.